 The Liber-t tag is only for class 1, 2 & 5 vehicles.
 Sanef Tolling does not offer the TIS-PL tag for class 3 and 4 vehicles, but our sister company Eurotoll do offer the TIS-PL tag for Class 3 and 4 vehicles.

-Tags do 273 million transactions a year in France alone – probably a billion around the world -so we are confident it will.
+Tags do 273 million transactions a year in France alone – probably a billion around the world so we are confident it will.
 But if things do go wrong.
 Simply hand the tag to any of the operators in the toll booths – they will then charge it as if it worked, or tell you if you need to pay using an alternative payment method.
-You must let us know when the tag arrives at your address – it will not work unless you tell us it has arrived by following the simple instructions that are provided with the TAG
+You must activate your tag when it arrives at your address – it will not work unless you do this, just follow the simple instructions that are provided with or go to your 'My Account' area here.

 It includes all the toll motorways in France (excluding the Mont Blanc and Fréjus tunnels).
 Although Sanef run the toll roads in northern France, the new tag will work with every toll road across France.
 Sanef will simply send you one single bill for your entire trip.
 See http://www.sanefgroupe.com/en_instit for general information about the network, planning your trip, facilities, radio traffic news in English (107.7FM on the hour, every hour) and how Sanef put the customer first.
 The Tag also works on any car park displaying the logo.
 The full network of motorways is shown below